longregen/nix-hug/README.md

   fileTreeHash = "sha256-...";
 };
 ```
-The output can then be used in your nix configuration:
+The output can then be used in nix:
 ```nix
 # Smoke test: an app that just loads the model in python
 let